 Want to know how to piss off journalists?
 Gag them.
 Nothing annoys the media more than restrictions and censorship.
 One thing that Marvel/Disney does significantly better than DC/Warner Bros. is PR.
 The response time and general enthusiasm of Disney, coupled with the lack of embargoes for most of their films, never leaves journalists wanting or frustrated with the company’s offerings.
 With Disney, it genuinely feels like it loves its movies.
 You can’t help but get excited about the films; it’s infectious.

 Locally, we’ve seen Disney reach out to us quicker and more promptly about initiatives and to answer any questions we have.
 On the other hand, Times New Media, which is responsible for DC/Warner Bros. in South Africa, could learn a thing or two from Disney – the Ultimate Edition fiasco is a perfect example of something that could’ve been avoided with better communication and more enthusiasm for the product.

 Now, to address the rumour that Disney pays off critics for positive reviews: we cannot say we’ve experienced anything like that at Fortress of Solitude, so it would be unfair to comment.

 Where to From Here?

-Ultimately, what the critics say doesn’t matter because you’re the master of your own destiny and you’re allowed to like (or dislike) something – it’s even okay to like both Marvel and DC, because both companies are doing incredible things.
+Ultimately, what the critics say doesn’t matter because you’re the master of your own destiny and you’re allowed to like (or dislike) something – it’s even okay to like both Marvel and DC films, because both companies are doing incredible things.
 Creating a negative narrative because you want to further an agenda won’t do anything for these characters and companies in the long run, and will result in this genre of films ending sooner rather than later.
 That being said, you’re entitled to your opinion.
 Let’s just be rational and reasonable about it.